haduyenhoa/iDeviceManager/README.md

-Ref for PC: (using iTunesMobileDevice.dll)
+2. For PC: (using iTunesMobileDevice.dll)

 https://github.com/ipfans/Manzana